Harshit-Pandey-1709/pizza-sales-dashboard/README.md

 1. How many customers do we have each day?
 Are there any peak hours?
 2. How many pizzas are typically in an order?
 Do we have any bestsellers?
 3. How much revenue did we generate this year?
-Are there seasonal patterns?
 4. Are there pizzas we should remove from the menu or promote?

 ---